sebwink/deregnet-rest/clients/js/docs/RunApi.md

 let apiInstance = new DeRegNetRestApi.RunApi();

-let runId = "runId_example"; // String | ID of the order that needs to be deleted
+let runId = "runId_example"; // String | ID of the run to be deleted

 apiInstance.deleteRun(runId, (error, data, response) => {